 - Improper footwear – including flip flops, high heels or worn out shoes/boots.

 - Repetitive movement.

-Conservative care, such as chiropractic care, has been shown to be successful with 95 percent of patients.
-Resolution time of plantar fasciitis is typically about 6-18 months, however, early recognition and treatment of plantar fasciitis is best as this can lead to a shorter recovery time.
+Conservative chiropractic care has been shown to be successful with 95 percent of patients.
+Adjustments to the foot and ankle have been shown to have a favorable response, by increasing the mobility of joints.
+Adjustments combined with daily stretches have been shown to decrease foot pain.
+Resolution time of plantar fasciitis is typically about 6-18 months, however, early recognition and treatment of plantar fasciitis can lead to a shorter recovery time.

-- Ice – Soak feet in an ice water bath for 15-20 minutes as necessary.
-Rolling a water bottle that has been frozen under your feet is also a good option.
+- Soak feet in an ice water bath for 15-20 minutes or freeze a water bottle and roll it under your foot.

 - Epsom salt bath – Magnesium deficiency is a common cause of tight muscles, soaking can help to relax calf and foot muscles.

-- Stretching- Stretch feet and calves several times throughout the day holding 15-30 seconds per side.
+- Stretch feet and calves several times throughout the day

-- Self Massage – Using a golf ball, massage from the heel through the middle of the foot into the toes for 30 to 60 seconds.
-Avoid rolling over bones.
+- Self Massage – Using a golf ball or tennis ball massage from the heel through the middle of the foot into the toes for 30-60 seconds.

-Customized shoe orthotics may also be recommended to help support the fascia, arch and heel.
-While it is tempting to grab the “one size fits all” orthotics off of the shelf, customized orthotics that are based on your feet, weight distribution and leg length provide the best support for your body.
+- Customized shoe orthotics may also be recommended to help support the fascia, arch and heel.
+While it is tempting to grab the “one size fits all” orthotics off of the shelf, customized orthotics are based on your specific arch, weight distribution and leg length and provide the best support for your body.